ashleybaxter/iamashley/_posts/2019-03-06-should-you-build-a-product-for-a-user-segement-youre-not-a-part-of.markdown

 Instead, I recommend choosing a market you're a part of—or at least familiar with.
 This will make the journey slightly easier:

 1. You'll want to continue to work on your product and serve your audience when things get tough (and they really do get tough).
-If you've entered a market just because you think it'll be lucractive, it can be challenging maintaining the stamina to keep going when it's not making money.
+If you've entered a market just because you think it'll be lucrative, it can be challenging maintaining the stamina to keep going when it's not making money.
 2. You'll have access to the very people you're building for.
 Whether that's pre-launch validation or post-launch product iteration.
 3. You'll have a better understanding of your users, which feeds into creating a better product, marketing, messaging, features etc. I think building for a user segment you're a part of makes your job easier.